Body discovered near Hulston Mill determined Homicide; Two arrested facing related charges say Missouri State Highway Patrol investigators

-GALENA, Mo. — Last month Joplin News First covered the discovery of a nude body in Dade County near Hulston Mill.
-Dade County Deputies requested the assistance of the Missouri State Highway Patrol Division of Drug and Crime Control (DDCC).
+GALENA, Mo. — Last month Joplin News First brought you information on the discovery of a body in Dade County along the Sac River near Hulston Mill.
+Dade County Sheriff Max Huffman requested the assistance of the Missouri State Highway Patrol Division of Drug and Crime Control (DDCC).

 Investigation determined cause of death as Homicide.
 The body was identified as Billy Mack Walker, 59, of Stone County, Mo.